Spider201866/Alan_web/memory-bank/progress.md

     - Specified Node.js version for consistent development environments.
     - Removed duplicate `html2canvas` script.
 - The decision to exclude complex backend features like user registration, account management, and external database integration is intentional, aimed at keeping the project simple and democratizing its eventual open-source release.
 This design choice emphasizes the interface's role in providing accessible health information, with the "secret sauce" of the AI agent being managed externally.
-- Browser caching of CSP headers was identified as a significant challenge during development, requiring hard refreshes and cache clearing to apply changes.
+- Browser caching of CSP headers and server process state were identified as significant challenges during development, requiring forceful server restarts (e.g., `taskkill /F /IM node.exe /T ; node server.js`) and meticulous browser cache/service worker clearing (including Incognito/Private windows and inspecting raw HTTP headers) to ensure changes to CSP in `server.js` were correctly applied and received by the browser.
+- Refactoring inline event handlers to `addEventListener` proved to be a key solution for `script-src-attr 'none'` errors, making the frontend more robust against restrictive CSPs.